Reach Out: Ways To Help A Loved One At Risk Of Suicide

 If the person is not in immediate risk, it is still important to listen to them, say survivors of suicide attempts like Lezine and DeGolier.

-"The biggest thing is listening in an open minded way, to not be judgmental," says DeGolier.
+"The biggest thing is listening in an open-minded way, to not be judgmental," says DeGolier.

 "Don't tell a person what to do.
 They're looking to be heard, to have their feelings acknowledged."